xgu1-ds/Machine-Learning-Home-Credit-Default-Risk-HCDR-/Pipeline.md

   scaling of numerical features using StatndardScaler() and imputing missing values using SimpleImputer().
-* **Categorial pipeline** - This pipeline will inlcude but not limited to encoding categorical features using OneHotEncdoing() and imputing missing values using SimpleImputer().
+* **Categorial pipeline** - This pipeline will inlcude but not limited to encoding categorical features using OneHotEncoding() and imputing missing values using SimpleImputer().
 * **Pre-Processing pipeline** - A prep-processing step can be included to transform different columns and add new features.
 The pipeline will